 Following my egg collection, the eggs were mixed with sperm that I’d had imported from a bank in Denmark.
 Just before my egg collection I was told that my uterus lining was too thick for optimal implantation so any embryos created would have to be frozen.
 At the time I was devastated that things were going to be put on hold again, but in hindsight I realise it was for the best.
-I had two embryos created and one of these was later implanted, resulting in my son, Ezra.
+I had two embryos and one of these was implanted on my next cycle, resulting in my son.

 Enter your details and we will contact you within 15 minutes*